-Once the team has identified what needs to change, we come to the matter of driving compliance within the team.
-Participation is inevitably an issue; if you doubt this, have your team run a few reports which demonstrate the % of front line managers and staff actively implementing recommendations (based on hard metrics rather than “yessirs”).
+Once the team has identified what needs to change, we come to the matter of driving compliance within the organization.
+Participation is inevitably an issue: if you doubt this, have your team run a few reports to check how many front line managers and staff are actively implementing recommendations.
 You will be underwhelmed.
 The good news is this is a GREAT place to deploy your sponsors, leveraging them to provide a little “encouragement” to the slackers.
 From a planning perspective, bump your projections down a bit on this metric.

-Value per engaged participant tends to exceed expectations.
-This is generally a function of the team actually engaging and dealing with the issues at a specific account rather than any analytics insights.
-Problems tend to travel in groups: the neglected account which surfaced in your analysis may have other challenges which can be corrected in the same discussion.
-You should be alert to these opportunities but be cautious about the degree to which you allow them to count in the final tally for field compliance to ensure adequate progress on your original goals.
+On the positive side, value per engaged participant tends to exceed expectations.
+This is a function of the organization actually engaging and dealing with the issues rather than any analytics insights.
+Problems tend to travel in groups: the neglected account which surfaced in your analysis may have other challenges that can be corrected in the same discussion.
+One word of caution: while you should be alert to these opportunities and encourage the organization to address them, be wary of managers offering this in lieu of performing the original assignment.
+Keep them on task for the original objective.